cryptexfinance/website/src/pages/blog/2023-11-29-introducing-pi.md

 ###### Please note:

-π is entirely owned and operated by the Cryptex DAO.
 Access to π is restricted for users in certain jurisdictions.
 This is not an offer to sell tokens and is not investment advice.